mayarocc/Employee-Attrition-Analysis/README.md

 - **Employees_dataset.csv**: The dataset used for analysis was downloaded from Kaggle.
 Errors were intentionally introduced to the dataset for data cleaning practice.

 ## Running the Project
-The project is deployed in `main.py`.
+The project is deployed in `main.ipynb`.
 To run it, simply execute:
 ```bash
 python main.py